tweag/nickel/doc/manual/syntax.md

 { foo = 2 }
 ```

-The `optional` metadata indicates that a field is not mandatory, and is mostly
+The `optional` annotation indicates that a field is not mandatory.
+It is usually
-used inside record contracts:
+found in record contracts.

 ```text
 > let Contract = {